AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       The path to node properties used to load predefined values into the form fields.

-      This is an optional field that specifies the path to a node in the repository.
+      An optional field that specifies the path to a node in the repository.
 When this node has properties that match the field names, then the appropriate fields on the form are preloaded with the value of those properties.
 If no match exists, then the field contains the default value.

       Using **Load Path** you can preload the form with values in the required fields.
 See [Preloading Form Values](/help/sites-developing/developing-forms.md#preloading-form-values).

     * **Client Validation**

-      Indicates whether client validation is required for this form (server validation *always* occurs.).
-This can be achieved in conjunction with the **Forms Captcha** component.
+      Indicates whether client validation is required for this form (server validation *always* occurs).
+Client validation can be achieved with the **Forms Captcha** component.

     * **Validation Resource Type**